-It further states that by 2023, mobile app revenues will stand at US$ 935 billion, thanks to in-app advertising and paid downloads.
+Statista reveals that global mobile app revenues will stand at US$ 935 billion, thanks to in-app advertising and paid downloads.

 React Native app development allows developers to leverage the ReactJS library to design mobile apps that both look and feel “native.”
-Since the React Native platform is replete with APIs, developers get multiple options for integrating features in a native mobile app.
+Since this cross-platform mobile app development platform is replete with APIs, react native developers get multiple options for integrating features in a native mobile app.

 React Native app development is perfect for beginners as it features a smooth learning curve.
 Except for some minor differences, React Native is quite similar to ReactJS.
 The main differentiating factor between React Native and ReactJS is that instead of using HTML and CSS, Native uses UI libraries.

 In React Native app, you can build platform-specific versions of app elements so that multiple platforms can share a uniform codebase.
 One team can maintain two platforms while sharing a common technology, React.
 React Native can compile a single code to native Java and Swift code.
 It creates a “bridge” between the native elements and web UI components.
 Thus, it eliminates the need for synchronizing features.

 With React Native, you can design pure native apps that deliver exceptional user experiences.
 It comes equipped with a host of platform-agnostic native components that map directly to the native UI components of a specific platform.